-3.6.
+3.5.
 Copyright

 Except as required otherwise by national laws, an author must sign and submit a copy of the Transfer of Copyright Agreement form for each manuscript before it can be accepted.
+Authors will be asked to transfer copyright during the electronic submission procedure.

-3.7.
+3.6.
 Author grievance procedure